Hak Ja Han: Role in the Unification Church

-Some Unification Church members believe that Han and Moon's wedding established a "holy marriage" which Jesus was not able to establish, and also consider it to be a holy day, called "True Parents Day," as well as what members refer to as the "True Family."
+Some Unification Church members believe that Han and Moon's wedding established a "holy marriage", and also consider it to be a holy day, called "True Parents Day," as well as what members refer to as the "True Family."
 It is believed by the members to be the beginning of a new Completed Testament Age and to have fulfilled the prophesied Marriage of the Lamb in the Revelation of John.

 According to Church Unification members, Han and Moon are together believed to be the new messiahs.
 The Moons are regarded by members to be the "True Parents" of humanity and are addressed by its followers as the True Father and True Mother.
 Members have also referred to Han as "the Bride of Christ" and the perfect woman.
 She is seen within the Unification Church as the Mother of humankind, the final chosen of God.
 Han and Moon are also seen as the exemplars of the God-centered existence by members.
 In Unification Church services, members bow down in respect for Moon and Han, when they are present, and to representative pictures of them when they are not.

 In 1962, Moon and Han founded the Little Angels Children's Folk Ballet of Korea, a girls Korean folk ballet company meant to promote a positive perception of South Korea.
 In 1984, Han spoke at a Unification Church sponsored academic conference in Washington, D.C. to a crowd of 240 which included professors from Harvard, Princeton, Stanford, University of Michigan and the Sorbonne in Paris.

 In 1993, U.S. Senator Trent Lott supported the bill True Parents Day in the U.S. Senate and in 1995 U.S. President Bill Clinton signed a bill into law called Parents Day; according to this law, children are to honor their parents on this day.
-This showed the relationship of the Unification Church to the Republican and Democratic Parties of the United States, according to news media.
 In 1993, U.S. Senator Orrin Hatch introduced Han to a crowd at Capitol Hill; she stated at the event that she and Moon are the first True Parents.
 Moon was in the audience watching her speech, along with members of the United States Senate and United States House of Representatives.